 If a freeze-protection shutdown is triggered by a low air temperature sensor reading, it shall remain in effect until it is reset by a software switch from the operator’s workstation.

+[EQUALS FRZ_PROT WIRED_EQ]Upon signal from the freeze-stat, supply fan shall be shut down through the hardwired interlock.
+If supply air temperature drops below [UNITS [3.3°C] [38°F]] for 15 minutes or below [UNITS [1°C] [34°F]] for 5 minutes, shut down supply and return/relief fan(s), close outdoor air damper, open the cooling-coil valve to 100%, and energize the CHW pump system.
+Also send two (or more, as required to ensure that heating plant is active) heating hot-water plant requests, modulate the heating coil to maintain the higher of the supply air temperature or the mixed air temperature at [UNITS [27°C] [80°F]], and set a Level 2 alarm indicating the unit is shut down by freeze protection.

+[EQUALS FRZ_PROT NO_FRZST]If supply air temperature drops below [UNITS [3.3°C] [38°F]] for 15 minutes or below [UNITS [1°C] [34°F]] for 5 minutes, shut down supply and return/relief fan(s), close outdoor air damper, open the cooling-coil valve to 100%, and energize the CHW pump system.
+Also send two (or more, as required to ensure that heating plant is active) heating hot-water plant requests, modulate the heating coil to maintain the higher of the supply air temperature or the mixed air temperature at [UNITS [27°C] [80°F]], and set a Level 2 alarm indicating the unit is shut down by freeze protection.

+If a freeze-protection shutdown is triggered by a low air temperature sensor reading, it shall remain in effect until it is reset by a software switch from the operator’s workstation.

-(If a freeze-stat with a physical reset switch is used instead, there shall be no software reset switch.)Stage 3 can be triggered by either of two conditions.
+Stage 3 can be triggered by either of two conditions.
 The second condition is meant to respond to an extreme and sudden cold snap.

 Protecting the cooling coil in this situation will require water movement through the coil, which means that the CHW pumps need to be energized.

 Heating coil is controlled to an air temperature setpoint.
 The sensors will not read accurately with the fan off, but they will be influenced by proximity to the heating coil.
-A temperature of 27°C (80°F) at either of these sensors indicates that the interior of the unit is sufficiently warm.
+A temperature of [UNITS [27°C] [80°F]] at either of these sensors indicates that the interior of the unit is sufficiently warm.
 This avoids the situation where a fixed valve position leads to very high (and potentially damaging) temperatures inside the unit.

 Alarms